rcassani/castoriscausa/content/posts/gameboy_pocket_adjustable_backlight.md

 Last weekend, I revisited my modded Game Boy and realized that I haven't used it as much as I expected.

 **The culprit?**, the backlight itself, the intensity is good during daytime, but it's too bright to play at night in a dim room.
 To fix this, I decided to install a [potentiometer](https://en.wikipedia.org/wiki/Potentiometer) and make it easily accessible to change the backlight intensity accordingly.
-This modification was a success and I am very satisfied with the [result].
+This modification was a success and I am very satisfied with the [result](#result).
 Below I describe the procedure for modding the Game Boy Pocket.

 ## Procedure
 ### Materials